mitchellDunaway/KooKooFroot/README.md

 			* [x] stop
 			* [x] reset
 		* [ ] break into smallest components
+	* [x] Adder toolbar should should how more options at smaller screen sizes
+		* [x] Do not switch from toolbar to single add button
 	* [ ] Play backward
 		* [ ] on complete
 			* [ ] notice